The Shapley Value of Tuples in Query Answering: Preliminaries

 Let $q$ be a Boolean query and $D$ a database, both over the same schema, and let $f\in D\endo$ be an endogenous fact.
 We say that $f$ is a \e{counterfactual cause} (\e{for $q$ w.r.t.~$D$})~\cite{DBLP:journals/debu/MeliouGHKMS10,DBLP:journals/pvldb/MeliouGMS11} if the removal of $f$ causes $q$ to become false; that is, $D\models q$ and $D\setminus\set{f}\not\models q$.

 \begin{exa} We will use the following queries in our examples.

 Note that $q_1$ and $q_2$ are Boolean, whereas $q_3$ and $q_4$ are not.
 Also note that $q_1$ and $q_3$ are hierarchical, and $q_2$ and $q_4$ are not.
 Considering the database $D$ of Figure~\ref{fig:DB}, none of the $\rel{Author}$ facts is a counterfactual cause for $q_1$, since the query remains true even if the fact is removed.
 The same applies to $q_2$.
-However, the fact $\auf_1$ is a counterfactual cause for the Boolean CQ $q_1'()\dl \rel{Author}(x,\val{UCLA}),\rel{Pub}(x,z)$, asking whether there is a publication with an author from UCLA, since $D$ satisfies $q_1'$ but the removal of Alice causes $q_1'$ to be violated by $D$, as no other author from UCLA exists. \end{exa}
+However, the fact $\auf_1$ is a counterfactual cause for the Boolean CQ $q_1'()\dl \rel{Author}(x,\val{UCLA}),\rel{Pub}(x,z)$, asking whether there is a publication with an author from UCLA, since $D$ satisfies $q_1'$, but if we remove Alice from the database, the query $q_1'$ is not longer satisfied, as no other author from UCLA exists. \end{exa}

-\subparagraph*{Numerical and aggregate-relational queries} A \e{numerical query} $\alpha$ is a function that maps databases to numbers.
+\paragraph*{Numerical and aggregate-relational queries} A \e{numerical query} $\alpha$ is a function that maps databases to numbers.
 More formally, a numerical query $\alpha$ is a function $\alpha:\db(\scs)\ra \reals$ that maps every database $D$ over $\scs$ to a real number $\alpha(D)$.

 A special form of a numerical query $\alpha$ is what we refer to as an \e{aggregate-relational query}: a $k$-ary relational query $q$ followed by an aggregate function $\gamma:\pall(\const^k)\ra\reals$ that maps the resulting relation $q(D)$ into a single number $\gamma(q(D))$.
 We denote this aggregate-relational query as $\gamma\bracs{q}$; hence, $\gamma\bracs{q}(D)\eqdef\gamma(q(D))$.